GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 From my mother, Patti, I most admire and try to emulate her:

 - Intense care for my family and friends
-- Extraversion and a willingness to interact with everyone at their level
+- Extroversion and a willingness to interact with everyone at their level
 - Raw moral courage and strong heartedness
 - Drive to succeed
-- Candor
+- Candor and Honesty

 From my most older sister, Katy, I most admire and try to emulate her: